-Activity: Blue Big Ideas Lesson 9.4 Exploration Activity 2 --- students will use the internet to write a report about an animal species that is endangered and include graphical displays of the data.
+Activity: Students will use the internet to write a report about an animal species that is endangered and include graphical displays of the data.

 Probability (4 weeks)

 - 1. Experimental Probabilities

 - 2. Equally Likely Events

 - 3. Theoretical Probabilities

 - 4. Probability Models

 - 5. Sample Space

 - 6. Tree Diagrams

 - 7. Compound Events

 - 8. Making Predictions

 - 9. Designing and Using a Simulation

 - 10. Expected Value

 - 11. Independent and Dependent Events